hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     **Note:** If you want to update this value (resize the VM) after initial creation, you must set [`allow_stopping_for_update`](#allow_stopping_for_update) to `true`.

-    [Custom machine types][custom-vm-types] can be formatted as `custom-NUMBER_OF_CPUS-AMOUNT_OF_MEMORY_MB`, e.g. `custom-6-20480` for 6 vCPU and 20GB of RAM.
+    [Custom machine types](https://cloud.google.com/dataproc/docs/concepts/compute/custom-machine-types) can be formatted as `custom-NUMBER_OF_CPUS-AMOUNT_OF_MEMORY_MB`, e.g. `custom-6-20480` for 6 vCPU and 20GB of RAM.

-    There is a limit of 6.5 GB per CPU unless you add [extended memory][extended-custom-vm-type].
+    There is a limit of 6.5 GB per CPU unless you add [extended memory](https://cloud.google.com/compute/docs/instances/creating-instance-with-custom-machine-type#extendedmemory).
 You must do this explicitly by adding the suffix `-ext`, e.g. `custom-2-15360-ext` for 2 vCPU and 15 GB of memory.

 * `name` - (Required) A unique name for the resource, required by GCE.
     Changing this forces a new resource to be created.